SamuelRoufael/FCFS-Operating-System/README.md

 by using two atomic operations, wait and post that are used for process synchronization and a variable indicating the availability of this resource.

-You are required to implement 4 semaphores, one for each resource we have:
+### There are 4 semaphores, one for each resource we have:
   1. Reading data
   2. Write into file in the disk.
   3. Print data on the screen.
   4. Take text input from the user.